MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_buildpagingbuffer_operation.md

 ### -field DXGK_OPERATION_SPECIAL_LOCK_TRANSFER

 Perform a special transfer operation that moves the content of an allocation from one location to another.
-In this operation, the content of the allocation is transferred from or to the alternate virtual address that was set up for the allocation (that is, when the <a href="/windows-hardware/drivers/ddi/d3dumddi/nc-d3dumddi-pfnd3dddi_lockcb">pfnLockCb</a> function was called with the <b>UseAlternateVA</b> bit-field flag set).
+In this operation, the content of the allocation is transferred from or to the alternate virtual address that was set up for the allocation (that is, when the [**pfnLockCb**](../d3dumddi/nc-d3dumddi-pfnd3dddi_lockcb.md) function was called with the **UseAlternateVA** bit-field flag set).

 ### -field DXGK_OPERATION_VIRTUAL_TRANSFER